jasonhwardell/Phantom-Funeral/content/_index.md

 The site design and implementation is whole-hog lifted from [Michael Lombardi's Platen Template](https://github.com/platenio/platen-template).
 It's a good design and I like it a lot.

-As of November 2022, I've completed the web version of the following projects:
+As of November 2022, I've completed the web version for several of my [adventures](/games/adventures/) and [other short whatnots](/games/things/).
+No longer will you hit a blank page should you navigate therein!
-- [The Dungeon Near the Shadow](/games/adventures/tdnts/) - a low-level horror adventure through world-ending blight
-- [Immortal Festival](/games/adventures/if/) - a side-quest scenario of godly powers, mortal tasks
-- [Blade in Thrall to the Lorekeeper](/games/things/blade/) - a dream I had about a dream about a writer
-- [LampCorp: a Business Card TTRPG](/games/things/lamp/) - a minuscule corporate blandscape ttrpg
-- [Out of the Blue](/games/adventures/ootb/) - a teeny-tiny planetary hexcrawl for Into the Black

 I also make some dungeon-worthy music as [In the Vast Forest](https://inthevastforest.bandcamp.com/).
 Check out my contribution to [Heimat Der Katastrophe's](https://heimatderkatastrophe.bandcamp.com/) Dungeon Synth Magazine below!